Student Telephone Quick Reference Guide

 - A technician was dispatched and the problem was found to be with your telephone (or other equipment) or its attachment to the jack

 When repair charges are applicable, consult the Service and Equipment Charge List .
 Charges will be billed to the roommate who placed the repair call.
 The repair charges will appear on that roommate's next monthly billing statement from University Housing.
-However, questions regarding billing of repairs should be referred to the NUIT Support Center.
+However, questions regarding billing of repairs should be referred to the Northwestern IT Support Center.

 Note: In the case of an emergency repair, premium rates will apply.